Tap To Call

 As work-life boundaries disappear for many people, it’s important to understand your legal rights if you’re injured in a car accident in a company vehicle, on company time, or while carrying out a work-related task.

-After a work-related car accident, you’re likely wondering whether you’re entitled to compensation through a workers’ comp claim or a personal injury claim.
+After a work-related car accident, you’re likely wondering whether you’re entitled to compensation through a workers’ comp or personal injury claim.
 To help bring clarity to this confusing situation, we’ve outlined the main differences between the two areas of law below:

 To qualify for workers’ comp benefits, your accident must have been work-related.
 Usually, if you’re injured at your place of work, you will be covered.
 While eligibility can be a little trickier, if you’re in a car accident while driving or riding in a vehicle on company time or for work-related reasons, you may also be entitled to workers’ comp benefits.

 Keep in mind that workers’ comp claims also differ from personal injury claims in the types of damages you’re able to pursue.
 Workers’ comp claims typically only allow an injured worker to receive payments for financial losses, such as their medical bills and lost wages.
-You cannot receive compensation for pain and suffering through workers’ comp benefits as you can in a personal injury claim.
+You cannot receive compensation for pain and suffering through workers’ comp benefits like you can in a personal injury claim.

 Can I File Both a Workers’ Comp Claim and a Personal Injury Claim?